 How can companies deliver all these technologies in a reliable and secure manner?

-A data center strategy that considers legacy, on-premises private cloud and public cloud infrastructure requirements offers the greatest predictability.
+A modern data center strategy that considers legacy, on-premises private cloud and public cloud infrastructure requirements offers the greatest predictability.
 However, it also makes IT more complex — as infrastructure that lives both inside and outside the enterprise.